Credit Suisse in firing line after Archegos losses

 Credit Suisse and Japan's Nomura 8604.T are set to bear the brunt of this, according to statements from the banks and sources, with one source close to the Swiss lender saying its losses could be as high as $4 billion.
 The bank has declined to comment on the size of losses.

-Credit Suisse's shares fell further on Tuesday, trading down 2.33% at 1031 GMT, taking their loss so far this week to almost 16%.
-Shares in most other major European banks were up in morning trade.

-The brokerage arm of Japan's Mitsubishi UFJ Financial Group 8306.T on Tuesday flagged potential losses at its European subsidiary of around $300 million related to a U.S. client, declining to comment on whether that client was Archegos.
+The brokerage arm of Japan's Mitsubishi UFJ Financial Group 8306.T on Tuesday flagged potential losses of around $300 million related to a U.S. client at its European subsidiary, declining to comment on whether that client was Archegos.

 The prospect of big losses at Credit Suisse is piling pressure on the lender's management, already reeling from the fallout surrounding collapsed supply chain finance company Greensill.